 Since the rise of YouTube, more and more people are displaying their skills through video.
 This could be a monologue or something more creative.
 But, video CV’s do have the potential to become tedious if the creator is not comfortable in front of the camera.

 On the other hand, video is a great platform to demonstrate creativity and enthusiasm as well as technical production skills.

 Need inspiration?
-We have written a blog post that handily explains How to Use YouTube to Acquire Your Dream Job!
+We’ve written a blog post that handily explains how you could use YouTube to find your dream job.

-The merge of technology and CV’s has also allowed people to produce brilliant, interactive personal websites, blogs and portfolios to increase their chances of landing the dream job.
+The merger of technology and the CV has also allowed people to produce interactive websites, blogs and portfolios to increase their chances of landing the dream job.

-In the Digital Marketing industry, it’s always important to display passion for your work.
-By creating a personal website, employers will know that you are deeply rooted in the industry, not simply looking for a day job but willing to immerse yourself in digital knowledge and strategy.
+In the Digital Marketing industry, it’s always important to display a passion for your work.
+By creating a personal website, employers will know that you are deeply rooted in the industry.
+Not simply looking for a day job but willing to immerse yourself in digital knowledge and strategy.

 Whether it’s a video, website or an A4 sheet of paper, your CV offers a great first impression of you, but remember, social technology is also a HUGE part of job seeking.

 Prospective employers will head straight to your social media profiles after receiving your CV, so ensure your personal brand is consistent and squeaky clean throughout your online activity.